LiskArchive/lisk-legacy-docs/intro.md

 ### Discreet Mode

 The discreet mode blurrs the sensitive information inside Lisk Mobile.
-This helps protecting your privacym when using Lisk Mobile at public places.
+This helps protecting your privacy, e.g. when using Lisk Mobile at public places.

 Following information gets blurred:
 - account balance